Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 Field               | Type                 | Description
 --------------------|----------------------|----------------
 Destination         | ValueDestination     | The Destination ("forward pointer") for the value contained in this spend.
-In principle, this can point directly to an Output Entry, or to a Mux, which points to Output Entries via its own Destinations.
+This can point directly to an Output Entry, or to a Mux, which points to Output Entries via its own Destinations.
 Arguments           | String               | Arguments for the control program contained in the SpentOutput.
 ExtHash             | Hash                 | If the transaction version is known, this must be the hash of the empty string.

-TKTK include validation rules somehow

 #### Issuance